Baidoa: Education

-Baidoa has a large secondary school, from which around 580 pupils graduated per year in 2008.
+Baidoa has a large secondary school with around 580 graduates in 2008.
 As of 2012, several other high schools were in development.

 Tertiary education in the city is served by the University of Southern Somalia.
 After a considerable planning stage, the institution was established in 2007 by a group of Somali scholars and intellectuals.
 Inaugural classes began the following year, in August 2008.
 University representatives concurrently announced plans to develop four colleges: the College of Science, Agriculture, and Engineering, the College of Social Science, the College of Education, the College of Health and Environmental Sciences, and the College of Jurisprudence.
 Additionally, an Institute of Social Research is being developed.
 Plans are also in the works to construct a new campus in an area around 15 km north of Baidoa, as well as two new branches in two other principal cities in the Bay region.